 In New York, it is the responsibility of employers to ensure their workers have the training and equipment to stay safe while working on a jobsite with fall risks.
 A high number of construction injuries and deaths each year involve non-union construction workers, who are cheaper to hire, but often do not have the proper safety training compared to union workers.
 Employers have to provide fall protection for workers in an area with the risk of a fall greater than six feet, but non-union workers might not realize that or demand the equipment they deserve.

 When these corners are cut, often to save a building owner money, the lives of the workers are put at risk.
 Every day in New York, people go off to work in construction or maintenance and don’t come home due to avoidable accidents.
 It is important to make sure workers understand the protections they have and deserve, and to hold employers accountable for failing to keep them safe.
-At Wingate, Russotti, Shapiro & Halperin, LLP, that’s what we do.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, that’s what we do.
 Our top NY personal injury attorneys know NY elevator accidents, and we know how to get injured workers and families the best outcome.
 Call us today at (212) 986-7353 for a free consultation.